 LOMERON, DAVID, merchant of La Rochelle, Huguenot; b.
 October 1591 at Chinon (France) or in the vicinity, son of Daniel Lomeron de La Martinière and Suzanne Georges.

-Lomeron seems to have left La Rochelle for good; he had married Jeanne Duquerny there, 12 May 1622.
+Lomeron seems to have left La Rochelle for good; he had married Jeanne Duquerny there on 5 June 1622.

 ACM, B, Amirauté de La Rochelle; E, Notaires.
 Denys, Description and natural history (Ganong).
 Robert Le Blant, “L’avitaillement du Port-Royal d’Acadie . . . ,” Revue d’Histoire des Colonies, XLIV (1957), 138–64. Étienne Trocmé et Marcel Delafosse, Le commerce rochelais de la fin du XVe siècle au début du XVIIe, avant-propos de Fernand Braudel (École pratique des Haute-études, VIe section, Centre de Recherches historiques, Ports-Routes-Trafics, V, Paris, 1952).

 Arch. en ligne, Charente-Maritime (La Rochelle, France), “Reg. paroissiaux, pastoraux et d’état civil,” La Rochelle, lacunes: réceptions 1620–1623, 5 juin 1622: charente-maritime.fr/CG17/jcms/cg17_34489/les-archives-en-ligne (consulted 23 May 2013).